secretstartups/handbook/people-group/visas/index.html.md

 ## Visas and Sponsorship

-GitLab does **not** offer any form of work or study sponsorship anywhere in the world, other than our specific, internal [Netherlands](/handbook/people-group/visas/#right-to-immigrate-to-the-netherlands) process.
+GitLab does **not** offer any form of work or study sponsorship anywhere in the world, other than our specific, internal [Netherlands](/handbook/people-group/visas/#right-to-immigrate-to-the-netherlands) process and support for highly skilled candidates in _certain_ countries, where a candidate is already based in that country.
 GitLab does **not** offer any form of support to transfer an existing work permit.
 During the [screening process](/handbook/hiring/interviewing/#what-to-expect-during-an-interview-with-a-recruiter), recruiters will ask applicants if they require any type of sponsorship or support.

 # Travel Visas